SilkRose/Pony/stories/plush-pondering/plush-pondering.md

 Are these pony plushies my friends and I never noticed?

 As the car comes to a halt, I realize we are home.
 What was the point of all that pondering?
 Am I to live in constant existential wonder, or will I yet find peace in my life?
-Do I already have it with the friends that have been right beside me the entire time?
+Do I already have it with the friends who have been right beside me the entire time?
 Before I can finish my thought process, my door is opened.

 Our best friend unbuckles me and says, "I love you," before they pick me up.